Q: What is the Purpose of ODP?

-Q: How many players from Georgia typically make the hold-over region pools?
+Q: How many players from Georgia typically make the region pools?

 A: Historically, around 30 percent of the players that attend region camp from Georgia make the region pools.
 Although there is no guarantee, and the numbers vary from year to year, on average, about 60 to 70 of the 200 or so Georgia boys and girls who attend region camp each year, get named to the region pools.